amywinder900/RecommendationRankingProject/README.md

 Creating a Facebook style marketplace data pipeline.

 # Data Handling

+## download_products_table.DownloadTables
 The download_products_table.py file retrieves information from a RDS database, securely accressing credentials from a yaml on the local machine.
+The download will not be attempted if the table already exists on the local machine.

+Attributes:
+    crediential_location(str): The location of the yaml file containing the database credentials.
+It should contain DATABASE_TYPE, DBAPI, ENDPOINT, USER, PASSWORD, PORT, DATABASE

+### How to use

+First instantiate the class.
+> downloader = DownloadTables(credentials.yml)

+Then download the table as a json file using the download_table method.
+> downloader.download_table("Sales")

 The image cleaning.py file processes the table from the database.
 It will:
     - drop unneeded columns